amihart/DSLinux-Ports/README.md

 ## Lua

 The `lua.tar` package contains both the Lua5 interpreter and compiler compiled with POSIX support.
-DSLinux by default has no methodology, outside of shell scripts, to write software on the console itself.
-This allows for writing Lua code and compiling it and running it on the NDS itself, and it runs quite fast.

 ## Dropbear